rives-io/riv/docs/developing-cartridges.md

 but this cartridge is different from the first one using that used JIT, it uses ahead of time compilation, which makes your cartridge faster to run, and perhaps smaller.
-We recommend to use JIT just for  prototyping, ideally your final product should use compiled cartridges.
+We recommend to use JIT just for prototyping, when possible your final release cartridge should be statically compiled.

 ## Compiling optimized cartridges